-If you know the many benefits of door to door leaflet distribution over other marketing media, deciding to go ahead with a leaflet campaign can be an easy decision to make.
+If you know the many benefits of door to door leaflet distribution over other marketing media, deciding to go ahead with a leaflet design campaign can be an easy decision to make.
 Now comes the hard part… what to include in your leaflet and how best to design it to make the biggest impact?

 What to include in your leaflet design